How to Prevent Obesity & Its Consequences

 - If you want to know how to lower BMI, control portions and measure servings.

 - Eat reasonably.

 - Stimulus and cue control (some people overeat while watching TV).

 - Find social support.

 How can we stop the obesity epidemic?

-It would have to start with adopting a policy that addresses both the field of nutrition and the health problems causing obesity.
-This includes providing information, making changes within the food industry, and encouraging research into diet and physical activity.
+It would have to start with adopting a policy that addresses nutrition and the health problems causing obesity.
+Community obesity prevention programs should also address that.
+They should provide information, make changes within the food industry, and encourage research into diet and physical activity.

-The goal is to promote a healthier diet and an active lifestyle for everyone while also improving education.
-The strategy takes into account the needs of different target groups, including people with less financial resources and fewer opportunities.
+If you want to know how to prevent obesity, the goal is to promote a healthier diet and an active lifestyle for everyone while also improving education.
+The strategy considers the needs of different target groups, including people with less financial resources and fewer opportunities.